Cocopyth/AMFTravellingWave/README.md

 - Python notebooks generating Fig. 2, 3 and 5 can be found
 in `Figure_plots` folder.
 It uses source data that is directly incorporated in the figshare repo.

-- Figure 4 can be generated using the Matlab script... #TODO
+- Figure 4 can be generated using the Matlab script that can be found in the `Figure_plots/Fig4` folder.

 - All the External data figures can be reproduced with the corresponding notebooks provided in `Figure_plots` folder.